Leene/emmet-typing-game/README.md

 ![](./img/screenshots_finishedApp/startArea.png)
 ## Planned Improvements
-- Delete Button for single characters
 - Syntax highlighting
 - Adding more then 20 questions in the game
+- Little animations for life and score counter

+## Finished Improvements
+- Delete Button for single characters for mobile screen size
 - Desktop version, where you can use your hardware keyboard
-- Little animations for life and score counter